 Alberta species at risk recovery plans establish a basis for cooperation among government, industry, conservation groups, landowners, indigenous communities and other stakeholders to ensure these species are restored or maintained for future generations of Albertans.

 The development of species at risk recovery plans involves:

 - Working with a combination of internal experts, species experts, and stakeholders in developing a draft recovery plan.
 We provide opportunities for Albertans, Indigenous communities and stakeholders to give their feedback during the recovery planning process.

 - Reviewing and updating the plans based on the feedback received.

 - Posting the draft plan online for public comment for at least 30 days.

-- Following public review, the Alberta’s Endangered Species Conservation Committee reviews the draft plans and provides recommendations to the Minister of Environment and Parks.
+- Following public review, the Alberta’s Endangered Species Conservation Committee reviews the draft plans and provides recommendations to the Minister of Environment and Protected Areas.

 - Approved plans are published as a provincial government recovery plan.

 - an analysis of species’ distribution and population trends, the important threats, and whether current conservation actions are working

 - a recovery section that outlines goals, objectives, associated broader strategies, and specific priority actions required to maintain or recover threatened or endangered species